abhi-bhatra/ThinknLearn/README.md

 - TensorFlow to train Image Classification models, also uses TensorFlow JS to embed it in the web app.
 - Azure Chat Bot services is used to train and deploy the Chatbot in the web app.
 - HTML, CSS, Bootstrap and JS is used to design the frontend of the web app.
--	Azure Web App Service is used to host our project.
 - GitHub is used to store the source files and provides continuous integration with Azure Static Apps (preview)

 ## About team - Coding Connoisseurs
 > It is a team of Coding enthusiasts which came together to bring up the new and innovative approach to the way of learning.
-We are Imagine Cup India World Finalist.
+We are Imagine Cup India India Finalist.
 People with an aim to provide sustainable solutions to various real-life problems.
 We work as a Green-Tech community.
-- Abhinav Sharma: A passionate Python Developer and a Machine Learning Enthusiast, skilled in Neural Networking, Django and Cloud Computing (especially Azure and GCP).
-- Akshat Soni: AWS CSA Developer trainee at LinuxWorld Informatics Pvt.
-Ltd. Remarkable work done in the field of RedHat.
-Skilled in Docker, Machine Learning for Artificial Intelligence, Flutter App Development.

 ---
 ### Note:
 > Project is under-construction, Not for Distribution.
 We are building upon its Interface, both PWA(Progressive Web App) as well as Mobile App.